Svyrydenko Government: Composition

-Compared to the outgoing Shmyhal Government, the new government led by Yulia Svyrydenko includes a couple major differences: Ministry of National Unity was merged into the Ministry of Social Policy, with the new ministry taking the name of Ministry of Social Policy, Family and Unity.
-Ministries of economy, agrarian policy and environmental protection were merged into a single Ministry of Economy, Environment and Agriculture.
-As well as the Ministry of Strategic Industries, which was merged into the Ministry of Defence.
+Compared to the outgoing Shmyhal Government, the new government led by Yulia Svyrydenko includes a couple major differences: the Ministry of National Unity was merged into the Ministry of Social Policy, with the new ministry taking the name of Ministry of Social Policy, Family and Unity.
+The ministries of economy, agrarian policy and environmental protection were merged into a single Ministry of Economy, Environment and Agriculture, and the Ministry of Strategic Industries was merged into the Ministry of Defence.

 Nine ministers from the outgoing government retained their positions in the new Cabinet of Ministers, among them Minister of Digital Transformation Mykhailo Federov, who became the First Deputy Prime Minister of Ukraine, Deputy Prime Minister for Restoration of Ukraine and the Minister for Development of Communities and Territories Oleksii Kuleba, Minister of Foreign Affairs Andrii Sybiha, Minister of Finance Serhiy Marchenko, Minister of Internal Affairs Ihor Klymenko, Minister of Education and Science Oksen Lisovyi, Minister of Youth and Sports Matvii Bidnyi and the Minister of Health Viktor Liashko.

 Three more remained in government, but in different positions: Herman Halushchenko became the Minister of Justice, while former Svitlana Hrynchuk, who previously led Ministry of Environmental Protection and Natural Resources, replace Halushchenko, and became the new energy minister.
 Additionally, former Prime Minister Denys Shmyhal became the new defence minister.

-Galushchenko and Hrynchuk were dismissed by parliament on 19 November 2025, amidst the Operation Midas-scandal.
+Galushchenko and Hrynchuk were dismissed by parliament on 19 November 2025, amidst the Operation Midas scandal.